3lenavan/CS-330-Final-Project-Reflection/README.md

 ## Development Approach and Growth

 When developing programs, I focus on writing organized and structured code.
 In this project, I worked with transformation matrices, shaders, and the Phong lighting model.
-At the beginning, my goal was simply to render objects on the screen.
+At the beginning, my goal was to render objects on the screen.
 As the project progressed, I began focusing more on realism, structure, and user interaction.

-My approach evolved from just making things work to making them look polished and professionally organized.
+My approach evolved from just making things work to making them look polished and organized.
 I also became more confident in debugging OpenGL-related issues and managing shader programs properly.

 ## Educational and Professional Impact